wenshuowang/wenshuowang.github.io/_pages/about.md

   </thead>
 </table>

+* <span style="color:darkred"> New! </span> 06/2023.
+One paper is accepted by 2023 IEEE ICPS!
+Congrats!
 * <span style="color:darkred"> New! </span> 05/2023.
 Our 1st International Workshop on [Socially Interactive Autonomous Mobility (SIAM)](https://interactive-driving.github.io/) is ready!
 Welcome to join us!
 * <span style="color:darkred"> New! </span> 05/2023.
 Congrats!
 One journal paper is accepted by IEEE Trans.
 Intell.
 Vehicles.
 * <span style="color:darkred"> New! </span> 04/2023.
 Congrats!
 One paper on RL for Autonomous Driving is accepted by [Robotics: Science and Systems (RSS'23)](https://roboticsconference.org/).